cmhamel/automesh/book/cli/metrics.md

 ...         | ...                                   | ...                   | ...                   | ...                   | ...
 10          | ![](img/single_valence_10.png)        | 1.000000e0 (1.000)    | 5.877851e-1 (0.588)   | 8.090171e-1 (0.809)   |  5.877850e-1 (0.588)

-Figure: Maximum edge ratio, minimum scaled Jacobian, maximum skew, and volume.
+Figure: Maximum edge ratio, minimum scaled Jacobian, skew, and volume.
 Leading values are from `automesh`.
 Values in parenthesis are results from [HexaLab](https://www.hexalab.net).[^Hexalab_2023] Items with ** indicate where `automesh` and Cubit agree, but HexaLab disagrees.